Amtgard: Classes

-Character creation in Amtgard is class-based; that is, players choose an archetype with pre-established abilities, similar to systems used by Dungeons and Dragons and other tabletop roleplaying games.
+Character creation in Amtgard is class-based; that is, players choose an archetype with pre-established abilities, similar to systems used by Dungeons & Dragons and other tabletop roleplaying games.
 For instance, one player might play an Assassin, and another, a Warrior.
-Players can increase the abilities of their characters by going up in level; a player's level is determined by the length of game time they have played that particular class and by the passing of a guild test given by the head of the guild to which their class belongs.
+Players can increase the abilities of their characters by going up in level; a player's level is determined by the length of game time they have played that particular class.
 Advancement in a class is not tied to a specific character.
 Players may play different classes at different times, and levels have no relation to in-character deaths.

 Combat

 The primary focus of the rules of the game is combat.
 The abilities of the classes are generally related to combat.
 Non-combat oriented talents and attributes are often left up to the imagination and actual capabilities of the players or rules specified in a scenario.

 Amtgard combat is resolved with actual physical fighting, though there are some rules in place to enhance safety.
 The weapons are boffer weapons (with less emphasis on realism and more emphasis on safety) but a player's physical ability, rather than game-based attributes as with other LARPs, determines the outcome allowing for a more realistic experience.
 Injuries are quite rare due to the stringent attention paid to safety.
 Contact is limited between fighters and non-weapon tactics like grappling or shield bashing are strictly prohibited.
 The basic combat rules are nearly identical to Dagorhir with a "limb loss" system based on hit location, in contrast to games such as NERO that are hit-point based.
 A hit from a weapon does not decrease a "hit point" total, but instead disables the location struck.
 A blow to the arm or leg disables the limb and a blow to the torso kills the player's character.
 Any combination of 2 limb shots also kills the player's character.
 Two limb shots to the same arm is also considered a death, while multiple shots to the same leg have no effect after the first shot.
 An exception to this rule occurs when a player chooses to "post" instead of kneeling, which is the normal requirement upon being struck in the leg.
 A player who chooses to post may remain standing, but is not allowed to move the wounded leg, save to pivot.
 Players may choose to post due to bad knees, rocky or wet terrain, or simply because they do not wish to kneel.
 Upon the "wounded" player declaring "posting" the leg is once again a valid target.
 If a player struck in the leg is kneeling and then raises the wounded knee off the ground, it is a valid target.
 Amtgard fighting tends to be fast and precise, focusing more on accuracy than on power.